 Raising Awareness: Von Willebrand Disease

-Von Willebrand disease (VWD) is a genetic bleeding disorder that affects roughly one percent of the general population.
-While the rates seem to be equal among both men and women, women seem to have worse side effects.
+Von Willebrand disease (VWD) is a bleeding disorder that affects roughly one percent of the general population.
+Von Willebrand disease is a genetic disease, meaning patients get it from their parents.

-This article will present an in-depth look at Von Willebrand disease and cover its causes and side effects as well as give crucial information about how patients can learn to live with it.
-Whether you have VWD or know someone who does, this article will serve as a comprehensive resource guide.
+Here, we take an in-depth look at Von Willebrand disease and cover its causes and side effects as well as give crucial information about how patients can learn to live with it.
+Whether you have VWD or know someone who does, this article will serve as a comprehensive resource guide to help raise awareness.

 What is Von Willebrand disease?